sdelquin/notibday/README.md

 In order to run properly the code, you must install the command [gcalcli](https://github.com/insanum/gcalcli) and configure it in a right way.
 When it is configured you will get a file `~/.gcalcli_oauth` with the access credentials to all your Google calendars.

+`gcalcli` should be on the PATH in order to be executed properly.

 ### Telegram Bot

 It will be also necessary to create a **Telegram Bot** using [BotFather](https://telegram.me/BotFather).
 You will get an identifier (*token*) for your bot.
 Write this token into de configuration file.